paulasierra7/Amazon-Copy-E-Commerce/README.md

 ### Proyect description

-Ecommerce similar to Amazon presented as my final proyect for the class React JS from the school [CODERHOUSE](https://www.coderhouse.com.co/online/reactjs)
+Ecommerce similar presented as my final proyect for the class React JS from the school [CODERHOUSE](https://www.coderhouse.com.co/online/reactjs).